 Cancer-specific survival rates

-There are two main types of HER2-negative breast cancer: HR-positive breast cancer and triple-negative breast cancer.
+There are three main types of HER2-negative breast cancer: HR-positive, triple-negative, and HER2-low.
 Some of the treatments for these cancers differ.

 HR-positive breast cancers have a better outlook than triple-negative breast cancers.

 Survival rates can give people an estimate of how successful their treatment may be.
-However, people should speak with their doctor for more in-depth information about their own treatment plan and outlook.
+However, people can speak with their doctor for more in-depth information about their individual treatment plans and outlook.